 As shown in Table 1, a model is a mathematical representation or computer simulation intended to explain or predict observed phenomena.
 A theory is a particularly powerful model which has been extensively tested and verified, leading to a high confidence of its validity.
 Theories are not opinions.
 Theories, like gravitation, atoms, relativity, evolution, pathogenesis, plate tectonics, etc., are models with evidence so overwhelming that everyone who has studied the issue has come to agree with that conclusion.
 It’s this consensus that allows theories to be taught.
-Arguments only exist were evidence is weak; No one dismisses gravity as “just a theory.”
+Arguments only exist where evidence is weak; No one dismisses gravity as “just a theory.”

 Science is successful because it learns from its mistakes, via a built-in error-correcting mechanism, in the form of hypothesis testing.
 A theory’s predictions are compared against careful observations of reality.
 When theory matches observation, it reinforces the confidence in the theory.
 When a theory doesn’t match observations, it indicates that the theory must be modified, improved, or discarded.
-The history of science is littered with once-revered discarded theories (e.g., geocentricism, miasma, at least six versions of atomic theory, etc.) This has a number of interesting consequences:
+The history of science is littered with once-revered discarded theories (e.g., geocentrism, miasma, at least six versions of atomic theory, etc.) This has a number of interesting consequences: